Jim Schlossnagle: Texas A&M

 On June 9, 2021, Schlossnagle was named the head baseball coach of the Texas A&M Aggies.
-In his first season, he led the Aggies to the SEC West division championship and the College World Series.
+In his first year he took the Aggies to the College World Series where they lost to the Oklahoma Sooners in the semifinals.
+In the 2024 season, the Aggies again went to the College World Series where they lost to Tennessee in Schlossnagle's first-ever trip to the finals.